jamatali/C-C-Journey/README.md

 References and Pointers (which you will learn about in the next chapter) are important in C++, because they give you the ability to manipulate the data in the computer's memory - which can reduce the code and improve the performance.

 These two features are one of the things that make C++ stand out from other programming languages, like Python and Java.

+# Pointer
+A pointer however, is a variable that stores the memory address as its value.

+A pointer variable points to a data type (like int or string) of the same type, and is created with the * operator.
+The address of the variable you're working with is assigned to the pointer:

+# Memory Address and Value:
+Note that the * sign can be confusing here, as it does two different things in our code:

+When used in declaration (string* ptr), it creates a pointer variable.
+When not used in declaration, it act as a dereference operator. string food = "Pizza";  // Variable declaration string* ptr = &food;    // Pointer declaration

+// Reference: Output the memory address of food with the pointer (0x6dfed4) cout << ptr << "\n";

+// Dereference: Output the value of food with the pointer (Pizza) cout << *ptr << "\n";

+# Modify Pointers:
+You can also change the pointer's value.
+But note that this will also change the value of the original variable: string food = "Pizza";
+string* ptr = &food;

+// Output the value of food (Pizza) cout << food << "\n";

+// Output the memory address of food (0x6dfed4) cout << &food << "\n";

+// Access the memory address of food and output its value (Pizza) cout << *ptr << "\n";

+// Change the value of the pointer
+*ptr = "Hamburger";

+// Output the new value of the pointer (Hamburger) cout << *ptr << "\n";

+// Output the new value of the food variable (Hamburger) cout << food << "\n";